Wiring Switches to Light Bulbs: Formulae for and

-To finish the proof of (a), it suffices to show that $\nu(n,2)\le \lce \ds{n\over 2} \rce$.
+To finish the proof of (a), it suffices to show that $\nu(n,2)\le \lce \ds{\frac{n}2} \rce$.
 Define the $n\times n$ block diagonal matrix

-In case $n=9$, this matrix corresponds to the wiring of nine switches and bulbs represented by Figure \ref{Figure3}.
-In this figure, the boxes labelled by the number $2$ represent complete directed graphs on two vertices, and the small circle represents a single vertex.
-We shall always indicate a $C_v$ subgraph by a box labelled $v$.
+In case $n=9$, this matrix corresponds to the wiring of nine buttons and bulbs represented by Figure \ref{Figure3}.
+In this figure, the boxes labelled by the number $2$ represent augmented complete directed graphs on two vertices, and the small circle represents a single vertex (and its loop).
+We shall always indicate an augmented complete $\hat K_v$ subgraph by a box labelled $v$.

-Then $W\in A(n,2)$ and $M(W,e)=\lce \ds{n\over 2} \rce$.
+Then $W\in A(n,2)$ and $M(W,e)=\lce \ds{\frac{n}2} \rce$.
 To see this, note that rows $2k-1$ and $2k$ of $W$ are equal to each other for each $1\le k\le n/2$.
 Thus when $n$ is even, $|Wx+e|$ is independent of $x$, while it toggles between the two values $r$ and $r-1$ when $n=2r-1$ is odd, due to the change in the state of vertex $n$ each time that vertex is pressed.